iabraham/bioe205/lectures/lec12/index.md

 expected to be familiar with the techniques discussed therein and should have been useful for completing homework assignments as well.

-\warn{While not part of the lecture notes per the techniques in the link above are important topics and fair game on exams/quizzes and ignoring them entails considerable risk.}
+\caution{While not part of the lecture notes per se the techniques in the link above are important topics and fair game on exams/quizzes and ignoring them entails considerable risk.}